rva-mike/Substitute-Finder/README.md

 # Substitute-Finder

   ## Description
    This is an app designed to make the process of a finding a substitutue teacher faster and easier.
 It uses the MERN (MongoDB, Express.js, React, and Node.js) tech stack.
-It combines a back-end implented with Node.js and Express.js API with a MongoDB database with a React front-end to create a single-page MERN application.
+It combines a back-end implemented with Node.js and Express.js API with a MongoDB database with a React front-end to create a single-page MERN application.

    #### Technologies Used: